Stay Fit and Healthy as a Family

 • Work on your garden.

 If you have a yard or garden, have everyone work on it.
 You can make it a family project to maintain your garden.
 It is your home, after all, so everyone should get involved.
 Kids love to dig, so let them help you turn the soil for your new plants.
-You can plant vegetables, so they’d be excited when it is time to harvest them for your dinner.
+You can plant vegetables, so they’d be excited when it is time to harvest them for dinner.

 Eat Better as a Family